MS 69 - Jan Wahl Collection

 This collection is for research.
-However, unpublished correspondence may not be quoted without written permission of Mr. Wahl.
-Manuscripts may be photocopied only with the author's permission.
-This register was compiled by Nancy Steen, then Rare Books Librarian, in February 1985 and revised in September 1996 by Lee McLaird, Curator of Rare Books.
+However, unpublished correspondence may not be quoted without written permission of Mr. Wahl's estate.
+Manuscripts may be reproduced only with the permission of the Wahl estate.
+This register was compiled by Nancy Steen, Rare Books Librarian, in February 1985, and revised in September 1996 by Lee McLaird, Curator of Rare Books.

 Jan Wahl was born in Columbus, Ohio on April 1, 1933 and grew up in Toledo.
 He was educated at Cornell University (B.A., 1953); the University of Copenhagen (Fulbright scholar, 1953-1954); and the University of Michigan (M.A., 1958).
 During his college years Wahl studied under such literary figures as Baxter Hathaway and Austin Warren and wrote a number of stories which were published in little magazines and anthologies.